 The three seeded bread was the first recipe that I designed!
 Based on French baking techniques it uses a seed soaker and a poolish pre-ferment.
 The seed soaker and poolish will need to be left overnight to develop so allow around 18 hours from start to finish.
 In warmer climates, it will be quicker to rise.

 I remember how I designed this three seeded bread recipe.
-Just after opening my bakery there were calls for a seeded bread from customers and staff.
+Just after opening my bakery, there were calls for seeded bread from customers and staff.
 I had no recipe to adapt and nothing close.
-I copied and pasted a blank bakers formula, added the ingredients I wanted, and came up with a recipe.
+I copied and pasted a blank bakers formula, added the ingredients I wanted and came up with a recipe.

 For the seed soaker:

 - 55 grams of Black poppy seeds

 - 55 grams of Sunflower seeds